top of page

 The crime of stalking may comprise behaviors that, in and of themselves, are not criminal, such as making phone calls,

-sending letters or gifts, and showing up at public places.
+sending letters or gifts, and showing up in public places.
 Threats may be explicit or implicit or conveyed without words.
-Acts that appear meaningless or non-threatening to many people may be terrifying to victims.
+Acts that appear meaningless or non-threatening to many may terrify victims.

 Many victims struggle with how to respond to the stalker.
-Some victims try to reason with the stalker, try to “let them down easy” or “be nice” in hopes of getting the stalker to stop the behavior.
+Some victims try to reason with the stalker and “let them down easy” or “be nice” to get the stalker to stop the behavior.
 Some victims tell themselves that the behavior “isn’t that bad” or other sentiments that minimize the stalking behavior.

 Other victims may confront or threaten the stalker.
-These methods rarely work because stalkers are actually encouraged by any contact with the victim, even negative interactions.
-Stalking is related to harassment and involves some type of obsessive, unwanted attention towards you.
-Some states consider stalking and harassment to be so closely related, one offense could morph into the other.
+These methods rarely work because stalkers are encouraged by any contact with the victim, even negative interactions.
+Stalking is related to harassment and involves some obsessive, unwanted attention towards you.
+Some states consider stalking and harassment to be so closely related that one offense could morph into the other.

 Woman Stalked in Garage